 Compliance Standards: Is your business ready for HIPAA and PCI-DSS?

 Reading Time: 3 Minutes One of the many challenges you probably face as a business owner is dealing with the vague requirements present in HIPAA and PCI-DSS legislation.
-Due to the unclear regulatory messaging, “assuming” rather than “knowing” can land your organization in hot water with regulators.
+Due to the unclear regulatory messaging, “assuming” rather than “knowing” can land your organisation in hot water with regulators.